Yuvadi29/AmazonClone/README.md

 ## Redux
 Basically Redux acts as a global store for storing the information and then we access the point of information from it with the help of references

+## Stripe Checkout
+We will be using Stripe Checkout Functionality when all items are added to the cart and we want to checkout to payment.